una/una.github.io/_posts/blog/2019-01-04-year-in-review.md

 - [Keto.nyc](https://keto.nyc/): A collection of my keto recipes, built in Gatsby.
 - [LV Code Calc](https://www.lvcodecalc.com/): An authenticator for Louis Vuitton bags based on their product codes.

 I'm also working on a CSS Houdini library, and have some more guides and small projects in mind for next year.
-Building more small web projects is definitely one of my goals for 2019.
-Read on to hear more.

 ## Speaking